Kometa-Team/Kometa/docs/defaults/overlays/runtimes.md

 # Runtimes Overlay

-The `runtimes` Default Overlay File is used to create an overlay on of the movie or episodes runtime for all items in your library.
+The `runtimes` Default Overlay File is used to create an overlay of the movie runtime, episode runtime, or average episode runtime for all items in your library.

 ![](images/runtimes.png)

 ## Requirements & Recommendations

-Supported Overlay Level: Movie, Show, Episode
+Supported Overlay Level: Movie, Show, Season, Episode

 ## Config